ResearchComputing/Documentation/docs/cloud/aws/load-balancer/load-balancer.md

 ## Network Load Balancer Example

 In this example we assume the prerequisite of an EC2 instance using the CFS VPC on the private subnet.
-The EC2 instance is running nginx on port 443 and has a inbound security group rule allowing access to port 443 on the EC2 instance.
+The EC2 instance is running nginx on port 443 and has an inbound security group rule allowing access to port 443 on the EC2 instance.
 We are going to expose it to the outside internet on port 443 using a network load balancer.

 1. Navigate to Load Balancers by searching for "Load Balancers" in the main search box.
 ![](images/search.png)